vigzmv/what_the_thing/README.md

 react-native start
 ```

-I would be releasing a signed apk package soon which can be installed directly
+I would be releasing a signed apk package soon which could be installed directly

 ## Licence
 [MIT Licence](https://github.com/vigzmv/what_the_thing/blob/master/LICENSE) © [Vignesh M](https://vigneshm.com)